 And so, we resigned ourselves to gazing out of the window, where Mother Nature flaunted her beauty with a mischievous grin, blissfully unaware of the audience that admired her.
 After all, she remains stunning regardless of who’s watching.
 But back in mind, I wondered what is being fed to these kind of kid’s brain – Compassion to strangers with caution or being hateful towards a person who look different from you!

-2. The Berchtesgaden cafe.
+2. Teased and stared at the Berchtesgaden cafe.

 With heavy hearts, we consoled each other, determined not to let such individuals ruin our day.
 Seeking refuge from the gloom, we stepped into a cozy bakery in Berchtesgaden, hoping to while away the time until our bus arrived for the glorious Konigssee.